 It only costs 30,000 Flying Blue miles round trip for an award ticket in economy class.

 You could also transfer your ThankYou points to Singapore miles for use on its partners United and Copa of Panama.

 These award flights cost 35,000 miles round-trip.
 Another option is to redeem your points directly with the Citi ThankYou Rewards travel center.

 When you do this, your points are worth 1.25 cents each, and you’ll have more options than you would when searching for traditional frequent flyer awards.

 Chase Sapphire Preferred

 The Chase Sapphire Preferred is another good option to earn miles for a trip to Costa Rica.
-It currently offers a 50,000 point sign-up bonus to new customers who spend $4,000 within three months of account opening.

 You also earn 2x on travel and dining charges, and one point per dollar spent elsewhere.